DS4PS/cpp-527-fall-2020/schedule.md

 ![](https://raw.githubusercontent.com/DS4PS/cpp-527-spr-2020/master/lectures/gifs/brownian_motion.gif)

-QUESTIONS:

-Consider the two following problems.

-(1) How long does the **typical** person take to go bankrupt?
-If you don't want to do a complicated mathematical proof, you can create a simulation, play the game 10,000 times, then report the average period each game lasted.

-What is the code to make this work?
+**Q2 - ANIMATIONS**

+**Q2-A: Create the Brownian Motion animation above**

+Use a loop to visualize the movement of the particle.

+**Q2-B: Shadow of the past**

-(2) Note the trailing tail in the Brownian Motion animation.
-How would you create that as part of an animation?
+Note the trailing tail in the Brownian Motion animation above.

+If animations move too quickly it will look like popcorn and it can be hard to identify the meaningful patterns in the data.

+You can enhance the information value of animations by visualizing change in addition to the current model state.

+How would you create the trailing tail in this animation?

+**Q2-C: Alternative Animations**

+If you are not interested in Brownian Motion, share another animation you can create using loops.

 <br>

-**Post your ideas or solutions on YellowDig:**

 Share your ideas about solutions to these problems with your classmates.

-Or alternatively, share another animation you can create using loops.
+**Share your ideas with classmates on YellowDig:**

 <a class="uk-button uk-button-primary" href="{{page.canvas.yellowdig_url}}">YELLOWDIG</a>